Mark Sloan (Grey's Anatomy): Addison Montgomery-Shepherd

 His affair with Addison (while she was married to Dr. Derek Shepherd) is what ended Addison and Derek's marriage.

 Lexie Grey

 His relationship with Lexie is his most emotionally significant relationship.
 He deeply loved her, and they nearly got back together before both died in the season 8 plane crash.

 Callie Torres

 He and Callie shared a deep friendship.
 They both were good friends throughout the series till his death.
 However, he had multiple sexual encounters with Callie, one of which resulted in their child, Sofia.

 Teddy Altman

-They had a brief romantic involvement during season 6 of Grey's Anatomy.
+They had a brief romantic involvement during season 6.
 Their relationship naturally dissolved without a breakup.

 Julia Canner

 She was an ophthalmologist in Seattle Presbyterian Hospital.
 He dated her later in the series but broke up with her because he still loved Lexie.

 Development

 Casting and creation

 Dane auditioned for the role during the casting of the pilot and ultimately received it, though his character was introduced only later in the show.
 He initially appeared as a guest star in the Season 2 episode "Yesterday", before becoming a series regular starting with the Season 3 episode "Sometimes a Fantasy," first broadcast in October 2006.
 Casting director Linda Lowy provided insight into the decision: "You can't forget about McSteamy.
 We cast (Dane) for one episode, and I think the women across the nation went kind of crazy.
 Everyone was talking about him, so we decided to make him a regular."

 In July 2012, TVLine announced that Dane would leave the show after the first two episodes of the Season 9.
 Rhimes explained that she and Dane had decided to conclude Mark's storyline after much discussion, adding: "It was something Eric had been thinking about for a while, but it felt like the right time to him."
 However, E!
 Online reported that Rhimes had been compelled by the network to reduce the cast due to budget reasons and that Dane had not asked to leave the series.